jsnshrmn/vagrant_infrastructure/projects/web/README.md

 Once you have configured your settings, use `vagrant up` to build the environment.

-With that done, the most common starting point is to log use `vagrant ssh d7` to log in to the confiured Drupal host where you can make use of our `d7` scripts build and manage drupal sites.
+With that done, the most common starting point is to log use `vagrant ssh d7` to log in to the configured `d7` host where you will be able to use our `d7` scripts to create and manage Drupal sites.